Tell Keisan: History

 The Galilee region is known for agricultural production, particularly olive oil.
 Tell Keisan is thought to have been a major granary for Akko.
-Tell Keisan is located off the ancient road of Via Maris which connected Egypt and Syria.
-Some scholars hypothesize that at one point in its history it was the city of Achshaph or Biblical Cabul.
+Tell Keisan is located off a branch of the ancient road of Via Maris which connected Egypt and Syria.

 Tell Keisan was very large and prosperous in the early and middle Bronze Age.
 At this time it was fortified with a glacis and stone wall.
-In the late Bronze Age, the settlement was significantly smaller and a destruction level is distinguishable around the early 12th century BCE.
+In the late Bronze Age, the settlement was significantly smaller and a destruction level is distinguishable around the early 12th century BC.
 It was rebuilt and reoccupied at the beginning of the Iron Age in the second half of the 11th century and appeared successful and "stratigraphically undisturbed."
 It is hypothesized that during the Iron Age it was a Tyrian enclave of Phoenicia.
 In the 8th century it was again destroyed and abandoned.
 Reinhabited in the 7th c. where there is archaeological evidence of Neo-Assyrian civilization.
 It was destroyed again by the end of that century.
-A Neo-Assyrian cuneiform tablet was found at the site.
 It was reoccupied throughout Persian and Hellenistic periods and again abandoned in the 2nd century BCE.

 Strabo refers to the city of Acre as once a rendezvous for the Persians in their expeditions against Egypt.
 According to historians such as Diodorus Siculus and Strabo, King Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
 In December 2018 archaeologists digging at the site of Tell Keisan in Acre unearthed the remains of a Persian military outpost that might have played a role in the successful 525 B.C.
 Achaemenid invasion of Egypt.
 The Persian-period fortifications at Tell Keisan were later heavily damaged during Alexander the Great's fourth-century B.C. campaign to drive the Achaemenids out of the Levant.

 There is archaeological evidence of Roman artifacts and a major road passing on the west side of the tell was paved during the Roman period.
 A church was built during the Byzantine period and lasted until the 7th century CE.
 The land of Akko changed hands between the crusaders and Arab army of Saladin a number of times in the 12th and 13th centuries, and Tell Keisan was used by Saladin as a base.